 - Bring a copy of your dog’s current shot records (these can be obtained from your veterinarian’s office).

-- Registration packets can be found on the link below or at the Park District office.
+- Registration packets can be found on the link above or at the Park District office.

 Your membership dollars go back into the park to help maintain and improve it.
 This is a great park.
 Please abide by all rules, be good mentors to new members, watch your dog at all times, and most of all, enjoy your time at the park with your canine companion.
 This park was built for them.